instrumentisto/rust-incubator/orientation.md

 ### Topology of curriculum

-In most contexts, the terms chapter and step can be used interchangeably.

 The boot camp is divided into four parts:

 1. General part: chapters 0, 1, 2, 3